apostrophecms/apostrophe-site-map/README.md

 };
 ```

+Also consider using `self.req` as your `req` object.
+This object does *not* have admin privileges.
+You don't want admin-only URLs in a sitemap.

 ## Content strategy

 You can also use this module just to generate a map of your site for your own study: